Far-right lawmaker Wilders pulls his party out of ruling Dutch coalition in dispute over migration

 He made good on that pledge Tuesday.

+It is not the first time Wilders has turned his back on power.
+He pledged his support to a minority government led by former Prime Minister Mark Rutte in 2010, but walked away less than two years later after a dispute about government austerity measures.

+“You know that if you work with Wilders in a coalition ... it won’t go well,” Rob Jetten, leader of the opposition D66 party, told Dutch broadcaster NOS.

-Caroline van der Plas, leader of the pro-agriculture populist Farmers Citizens Movement, said she was angry at Wilders' decision.
+Caroline van der Plas, leader of the pro-agriculture populist Farmers Citizens Movement that is part of the coalition, said she was angry at Wilders' decision.

 “He is not putting the Netherlands first, he is putting Geert Wilders first,” she told Dutch broadcaster NOS.